vestalux/sljekyll/_recurrents/beccles-grandparents.md

 ---
-recurrent-title: "Grandparents and grandchildren Sessions: free play and talk for grandparents and 0-5 years old grandchildren"
+recurrent-title: "Grandparents and grandchildren sessions: free play and talk for grandparents and 0-5 years old grandchildren"
 recurrent-day: Wednesday
 recurrent-times: 0945-1115
 recurrent-location: beccles-library